cournape/Bento/README.rst

-An experimental alternative to distutils/setuptools/etc... for packaging python software.
+An experimental alternative to distutils/setuptools/etc... to package python software.

 Toydist discussion happen on NumPy Mailing list, and development is on